PigwidgeonDeluxe/CSCC01TeamProjectRepo9/process.md

 Used discord to communicate and share relevent files.
 Made decisions as a group.
 Passed around ideas and debated whether it was good or not.
+We allocated work depending on group members strengths.
+We prioritized which parts of the project to finish first.
 - How did you define priority and/or difficulty of user stories?
 (User stories not done yet[as of when this doc was edited])

 Meet in person and online.